delebash/electron-aurelia-pouch-syncfusion/README.md

 ### Build
-There are scripts in your package.json.
+There are scripts in the package.json.
 Run either `npm build-win` or `npm build-mac` based on your environment.

 Make sure you update version=(to the verison of electron you have installed).
 And set your architecture to `--arch=x64`  or `--arch=x86 `.
 To find your electron version run `electron -v`